activitystream/slate/source/includes/as-api/_comments.md

 Property | Type | Description
 -------- | ---- | -----------
-source | String | Where is the comment originated from?
+origin | String | Where is the comment originated from?
 A period separated list representing a source hierarchy.
 It’s a good rule to structure the source string so that it ranges from the least_specific.to_the.most_specific. comment | String | Embedding implicit tags: Tags can be embedded in the comment using the hash tag (#).
 Embedding implicit relations: The comment it self special characters: @refID looks for an entity referencewith the User/refID or the Employee/refID signatures and automatically adds  “MENTIONES” relations.
-Examples: Stefán@Employee/stefanb @Customer/311068 @Vehicle/VF058 @stream_id entities | List\<relation\> | Every comment is related to at least two entities, the entity responsible for making the comment and the business entity that the comment belongs to.
-Comments can also reference other users or other entities. [ {"TYPE":"entity_type/entity_id"},   {"TYPE":"stream_id"}] Supported types are: COMMENTS 		- the entity that makes the comment COMMENTED_ON 	- the entities that the comment applies to MENTIONES		- entities referenced or discussed in the comment See Event/Entity Relations for details. occurred_at| DateTime | The exact time that the comment was made (ISO 8601 serialized).</br>*Defaults to local time when received by AS.* aspects| Map\<Aspect,JSON\>| Aspects optionally contain information that enhance the comment.</br>*See list of [available aspects](#aspects)*
+Examples: Stefán@Employee/stefanb @Customer/311068 @Vehicle/VF058 @stream_id involves | List\<relation\> | Every comment is related to at least two entities, the entity responsible for making the comment and the business entity that the comment belongs to.
+Comments can also reference other users or other entities. [ {"TYPE":"entity_type/entity_id"},   {"TYPE":"stream_id"}] Supported types are: COMMENTS 		- the entity that makes the comment COMMENTED_ON 	- the entities that the comment applies to MENTIONES		- entities referenced or discussed in the comment See Event/Entity Relations for details. occurred_at| DateTime | The exact time that the comment was made (ISO 8601 serialized).</br>*Defaults to local time when received by AS.* aspects| Map\<Aspect,JSON\>| Aspects optionally contain information that enhance the comment.</br>*See list of [available aspects](#aspects)* acl | List\<AccessRule\> | Access Control List</br>See [access control](#access-control) for details

 **Valid aspects:** [`Attachments`]() [`ClientDevice`]() [`ClientIp`]() [`GeoLocation`]() [`Locale`]() [`Tags`]()